simonschoe/blogdown-website/content/authors/simon/_index.md

 bio: My research addresses the question of how to leverage data science and machine learning capabilities in the field of accounting.

 interests:
-- Accounting data analytics and statistics
+- Accounting Data Analytics
-- Data visualization
+- Machine Learning and Statistics
-- Education and learning
+- Data Visualization
-- Electronic Music
+- Education and Learning

 education:
   courses: